 Real World Example: A home which, after being fixed up, should sell for approximately $200,000, needs approximately $35,000 worth of work.
 Using the 70% rule, a person should multiply $200,000 by 70% to get $140,000 - and then subtract the $35,000 in repairs.
 The most a person should pay for this property, therefore, should be $105,000.

-Remember, a rule of thumb like the ones above are used only to quickly and efficiently screen a property and decide if it's worth further investigation.
+Remember, a rule of thumb, like the ones above, is used only to quickly and efficiently screen a property and decide if it's worth further investigation.
 Never use a "rule of thumb" to decide exactly how much to pay or if you should invest or not.
-If a property passes the above rules (or gets close) it may be worth a more detailed analysis on paper or via a computer spreadsheet.
+If a property passes the above rules (or gets close), it may be worth a more detailed analysis on paper or via a computer spreadsheet.
 Don't confuse a rule of thumb for a license to skip doing your homework.

 NOTE: Check out the BiggerPockets 70% Rule Calculator to run 70% calculations on potential deals.